wordslab-org/wordslab-notebooks/docs/install-runpod.md

 Click on this link to access the applications.

+NOTE: you may need to try the start script several times, and you may need to wait a few minutes before everything is started and Open WebUI is accessible.

 ![Open dashboard link](./images/install-runpod/14-open-dashboard.png)

 ## 7. Stop wordslab-notebooks and Terminate your virtual machine